Neuro-Oncology

 Generalized seizures and EEG abnormalities induced by visual stimulation are conventionally differentiated from idiopathic photosensitive focal seizures with typical secondary generalization, but detailed clinical and EEG studies may be needed to make this distinction, and it should be recalled that the initial stimulus activates occipital lobe structures in both types.

 EEG intermittent photic stimulation procedures.
 Intermittent photic stimulation (IPS) techniques and stroboscopes has differed significantly in various publications and departments.
-An attempt to standardize the procedure has been published (85).
+A standardized protocol proposed by Kasteleijn-Nolst Trenite enables reproducible results and inter-laboratory comparisons in EEG research (92).

 Intensity, frequency, and duration of the IPS are the most significant determinants of the response.
-An abnormal photoparoxysmal response is more likely to occur with light of high intensity, frequency of mainly 12 to 20 Hz, and longer trains of IPS (with reasonable limitations of no more than 5 seconds).
+An abnormal photoparoxysmal response is more likely to occur with light of high intensity, frequency of mainly 12 to 20 Hz, and longer trains of IPS.
 Combining light IPS with appropriate geometric patterns makes it much more potent than diffused or white light.
 Distance and ambient light mainly influence the intensity of the photic stimuli.

 Binocular is far more effective than monocular stimulation.
-This is why it is recommended that photosensitive patients cover 1 eye when in epileptogenic environmental photic conditions such as discotheques.
+This is why it is recommended that photosensitive patients cover one eye when in epileptogenic environmental photic conditions such as nightclubs.

 Stimulating central vision (fixating on the light source) is much more potent than stimulating peripheral vision.
 This is because photosensitivity is mainly mediated through central vision and fixation.
 This is also the reason for the recommendation that, in IPS testing, “a central marker on the diffuser to aid fixation is specified, as photosensitivity is unlikely to be demonstrable in the eyes-open state unless the stimulator is in central vision.”

 EEG abnormalities in photosensitive patients.
-The resting EEG of patients with idiopathic photic reflex seizures is usually normal or frequently (20% to 30%) shows eye closure-related paroxysms occurring within 1 to 3 seconds after closing the eyes.
+The resting EEG of patients with visual reflex seizures can be normal or frequently (20% to 30%) shows eye closure–related paroxysms occurring within 1 to 3 seconds after closing the eyes.
 These are usually brief EEG paroxysms lasting for 1 to 4 seconds and having similar features to those elicited by intermittent photic stimulation for each individual patient.
 They disappear if eye closure occurs in total darkness.

 Photoparoxysmal responses are broadly categorized as: